Skip to main content

 7. Save the file, and reload the page in Firefox.

-• The 5 columns now have fixed 100px widths, creating consistent sizing but sacrificing responsive behavior—they no longer adapt to the container width.
+• The 5 columns now have fixed widths so they no longer fill the container.

 8. Switch back to your code editor.

-9. Now we'll implement the minmax() function to get the best of both worlds.
-In the .container rule, edit the column size as shown below in bold:
+9. In the .container rule, edit the column size as shown below in bold:

 .container {